 Larimore has also successfully argued pro bono cases outside her primary area of specialty.
 “Some of the most interesting wins I’ve had in my career have been completely unrelated to the substance of what I normally do,” she says.

 One of those cases involved a client, Derek Farmer, who really touched her heart—and whose situation fueled her desire to see justice done.
 “Derek’s story is the most remarkable one you’ll ever hear,” she says.
 Farmer, a fellow attorney, was the first person in Ohio admitted to the state bar after having spent time in prison for murder.
-While a teenager, Farmer participated in a robbery gone wrong that ended in the shooting deaths of two people, and although he was not the triggerman, he was convicted of murder.
-But he spent his time in prison rehabbing his mind: he got his GED and his bachelor’s degree and began studying the law, even filing his own pleadings and corresponding with a federal judge from jail.
-After he was released, Farmer earned his law degree and an L.L.M. and passed the bar exam, but has spent a considerable part of his career trying to overcome the long shadow of his past.
+While a teenager, Farmer participated in a robbery gone wrong that ended in the shooting deaths of two people, and although he did not pull the trigger, he was convicted of murder.
+But he spent his time in prison rehabbing his mind: He got his GED and his bachelor’s degree and began studying the law, even filing his own pleadings and corresponding with a federal judge from jail.
+After he was released, Farmer earned his law degree and an L.L.M. and passed the bar exam but has spent a considerable part of his career trying to overcome the long shadow of his past.

 When Farmer traveled to Indiana to investigate a case for the grandson of an Ohio client starting in 2003, he ran afoul of the Indiana State Bar’s Disciplinary Commission, which accused him of practicing law in Indiana without a license.
 Larimore, who had once chaired the commission’s rules committee, was asked to take his case.

 “I thought I’d just make a phone call and clear this all up,” she says, “because if anybody knows about the unauthorized practice of law in another state, it would be me.
 I fly all over the country week after week and I have a clear understanding of what’s permitted and what’s not.
 I felt that what Derek did fell clearly within the rule.”